Pairbot: A Novel Model for Autonomous Mobile Robot Systems Consisting of Paired Robots: Introduction

 \subsection{Background}

-The seminal paper \cite{SY99} firstly introduced a concept of a distributed system consisting of multiple mobile robots, where each robot autonomously observes the positions of the other robots and moves to a new position based on the given algorithm.
-The robots are anonymous, \ie cannot be distinguished by their appearance, and uniform, \ie execute the same algorithm.
-In the literature \cite{SY99}, they call the mobile robot model \emph{LCM(Look-Compute-Move)-model}, and give a formal discussion on the power and limitations of the distributed coordination, \eg pattern formation and agreement problems.
-Since the introduction of \emph{LCM}-model, much related work has been studied to clarify its computational power and limitations \cite{DBLP:series/lncs/11340, mobilerobot} for over twenty years.
+The foundational concept of a distributed system composed of multiple robots was initially introduced in a landmark paper \cite{SY99}.
+Within this framework, each robot autonomously observes the positions of the other robots and moves to a new position based on a prescribed algorithm.
+These robots are anonymous (\ie indistinguishable in appearance) and uniform (\ie executing identical algorithms).
+In the work cited~\cite{SY99}, this conceptual model for mobile robots is designated as the \emph{LCM (Look-Compute-Move) model}.
+For simplicity, we will refer to robots operating under the conventional \emph{LCM} model without specific assumptions such as \emph{light} \cite{light1}) as \emph{LCM-robots}.
+The paper provides a comprehensive analysis of the capabilities and constraints of this distributed system, exploring issues such as pattern formation and agreement problems.
+Since the introduction of the \emph{LCM} model, much related work has been studied to clarify its computational power and limitations~\cite{DBLP:series/lncs/11340,mobilerobot} for more than 20 years.

-As one simple problem in \emph{LCM}-model, a gathering problem for two robots, called a \emph{rendezvous} problem is widely studied in the literature as \cite{HDT,rend}.
-The gathering problems for more than two robots are also investigated in much of literature such as \cite{gathering,CDN,CFPS,FPSW05,KLOT}.
-Not only the gathering problems, but many other distributed coordination problems are also studied from the viewpoint of the relation between the computational capabilities and the solvability of the problems.
-The pattern formation problem \cite{pf1,pf2,cf} is also one of the fundamental coordination problems which makes the robots to form the given pattern, \eg line or circle.
-The pattern formation problem is practically important because if the robots can form the given pattern, they can agree on some specific roles, \eg a leader, a center, or a corner.
-In a wide sense, the gathering problem can be also categorized as the one of the pattern formation (forming a point).
+Numerous studies have focused primarily on the relationship between the computational capabilities of each robot and the solvability of the given problem, such as problems of gathering \cite{CDN,CFPS}, pattern formation \cite{pf2,pf1,FYOKY,YUKY}, and flocking \cite{GP,SIW}.